muhammad-fiaz/cuda.zig/README.md

 </div>

-`cuda.zig` is a modern, production-grade native CUDA library for Zig.
-It provides complete zero-link-dependency dynamic loading for CUDA 12.x and 13.x (including CUDA 13.3), raw Driver and Runtime FFI bindings, high-level device/memory/stream abstractions, typed multi-dimensional `Tensor(T)` operations, NVRTC runtime compilation, and an automatic CPU fallback backend when no NVIDIA GPU is present.
+`cuda.zig` is a modern, production-grade CUDA library for Zig, featuring zero-link dynamic loading, complete CUDA Driver and Runtime bindings, high-level GPU abstractions, typed tensor operations, NVRTC runtime compilation, and automatic CPU fallback.

 > [!TIP]
 > If you build with cuda.zig, make sure to give it a star. ⭐